okellyeneko/senators/README.md

 # senators

-How to run the program:
+How to view/run the program:

+-View the website hosted on Github: https://okellyeneko.github.io/senators/

 -To run the program, the user can open the folder on an IDE, and then open the index.html file using live-server.